 ______________

-(1) On this website, Newton’s Second Law of Motion is used consistently in its original form, according to which the force is equal to the time derivative of the momentum:
+(1) On this website, we consistently use Newton’s second law of motion in its original form, according to which the force is equal to the time derivative of the momentum:

 \[\vec{F}=\frac{d(m\vec{v})}{dt}=m\frac{d\vec{v}}{dt}+\vec{v}\frac{dm}{dt}\]

-In this form, Newton’s law is also compatible with variable masses, as it occurs at relativistic velocities.
+In this form, Newton’s law is also compatible with variable mass as it occurs at relativistic speeds.